-Every student with a failing grade must attend the lunch study table.
-For eligibility: If a student is failing, the student is ineligible for all after school extra-curricular and co-curricular activities unless they attend lunch study table for three calendar weeks.
-By attending lunch study table, students are still eligible to perform and practice during this time.
-Once the student is passing all of his or her classes, they can get signed out of lunch study table.
+Every student with a failing grade must attend the after school study table.

+For eligibility: If a student is failing, the student is ineligible for all after school extra-curricular and co-curricular activities unless they attend after school study table for three calendar weeks.
+By attending after school study table, students are still eligible to perform and practice during this time.
+Once the student is passing all of his or her classes, they can get signed out of after school study table.
 Sign out forms are available from the Student Success Coordinator.
-If a student begins failing any class again at the next Friday grade check, they once again will be required to attend lunch study table until passing.
+If a student begins failing any class again at the next Friday grade check, they will once again be required to attend after school study table until passing.
 Each class is separate from the students' other classes in regards to the start point of the three-week cycle.
-If the student is still failing after three weeks, then the student is ineligible for activities for one calendar week (Monday to Sunday) and must begin attending lunch study table AND after school study table.
-The after school study table will meet from 3:15 - 4:00 Monday thru Thursday with the Student Success Coordinator.
+IF the student is still failing after three weeks, then the student is ineligible for activities for one calendar week (Monday to Sunday) and must attend after school study table.
+The after school study table will meet from 3:15 - 4:00 Monday through Thursday with the Student Success Coordinator.
 Students will still be allowed to practice and travel with the team but will not be eligible to compete.
-Students will become eligible once again the Monday after all of their grades not in the three-week grace period are brought up to passing.
-If a student fails to attend the lunch study table, they will be ineligible for activities for the day they miss and will also be required to attend after school study table with the Student Success Coordinator.
-The lunch study table will begin within the first two weeks of each semester.
+Students will become eligible once again on the Monday after all of their grades not in the three-week grace period are brought up to passing.
+If a student fails to attend the after school study table, they will be ineligible for activities for the day they miss.
+The after school study table will begin within the first two weeks of each semester.